Irvinehimself/ArchAudit-Report/README.md

 * whoneeds (pkgtools AUR  https://aur.archlinux.org/packages/pkgtools/)

 ### What is it?
 Okay, being honest, this utility is more informative than practical.
-However, **it is very informative!**
+However, it is very informative!

 As you may know, ‘arch-audit’, is a tool which tells you which packages installed on your system have been issued security advisories, (see https://security.archlinux.org/).
-Unfortunately, the formatting of the arch-audit output is designed to facilitate piping to other auditing tools, for example Lynis.
+Unfortunately, the formatting of the arch-audit output is designed to facilitate piping to other auditing tools, (for example Lynis.)
 For a human, this raw output is neither informative, nor particularly readable.

-Written in bash, ‘archaudit-report’ parses the raw output from ‘arch-audit’ into a formatted, easy to read top down look at how the underlying advisories affect your applications.
+Written in bash, ‘archaudit-report’ parses the raw output from ‘arch-audit’ and pipes it to 'whoneeds'.
+Analysing the output from the pipe, it then uses this data to prepare an easy to read, top down look at how the underlying advisories affect your applications.

 ### Features:
 1. Colour coded highlights of the package name and associated risk.